Process management – A simple guide to business processes

 Process management helps organizations run the same work the same way—on purpose.
 It turns “how we usually do it” into clear, owned, measurable flows that improve over time.
 As a result, teams reduce friction, deliver more consistent quality, and scale without relying on tacit knowledge.

-In this guide, you’ll learn what process management is, how it relates to Business Process Management (BPM), which types and stages matter most, and how to set up governance so improvements actually stick.
+In this guide, you’ll get an introduction to what process management is, how it relates to Business Process Management (BPM), which types and stages matter most, and how to set up governance so improvements actually stick.
+I will also refer to relevant material for going deeper topics that are especially relevant for you.
+Now let’s start with the basics:

 What is Process Management?